ldionmarcil/rgbencode/README.md

 =========

 Encodes a string to a 1 pixel high png file or decodes the png file to a string.
-Simple hack I put together just to see if it would work.
+Simple hack I put together for a steganography challenge in a CTF.

 Written for PIL with python2.7.
-Requires [PIL](http://www.pythonware.com/products/pil/).
+Requires PIL (or Pillows available from PIP)

 Lorem Ipsum PNG example shown in [foo.png](foo.png).